FernandoBasso/ReadTheDocs-Dev-How-To/docs/algdsts/problem-solving.md

         - If that char is not in frequencies, then add it with as key with value 1.
         - If that char is found in frequencies, increment its value by 1.
 - Return frequencies object.

+## Solve the problem (or a simplified version of it)

+If the problem seems unsurmountable to you, try to solve a simplified version of it first.
+You can initially leave of the edge cases, ignore time and space complexity, and/or any other fancy stuff that seems to make the problem harder.

+This is what the book Think Like a Programmer calls “reducing the problem”.
+It means “make it simpler”.

+By solving simpler version of it, you also gain insights into the harder, real problem you are trying to solve.

+For the char frequency count problem described above, we could initially count all characters, including non alphanumeric ones, and consider uppercase and lowercase letters to be different.
+Then, later we could improve the solution and make it consider uppercase and lowercase letters to be the same, followed by making sure we ignore non alphanumeric chars.

+### charCount() example step by step

+Let's suppose we want to count the chars in the string "Hi.
+Are you there?".
+We want to collect the frequency of alphanumeric characters only, ignoring any other character that is not alphanumeric.

+### v1

+The first attempt just implements the very basic loop and counts each character indiscriminately.